 Pursuant to Neb.
 Rev. Stat. §43-2404.01, the Director of the Community-based Juvenile Services Aid Program shall develop and coordinate a statewide working group as a subcommittee of the NCJJ to assist in regular strategic planning related to supporting, funding, monitoring, and evaluating the effectiveness of plans and programs receiving funds from the Community-based Juvenile Services Aid Program.
 The working group was developed in 2013 and is comprised of individuals from across Nebraska.
 This statewide working group is referred to as the Community Planning Advisory Subcommittee of the NCJJ.
 This year the community planning advisory subcommittee assisted in the review of Community-based Juvenile Services Aid grant requests in the amount of \$6,211,702.
+A list of Community-based Aid awards can be found on pages 7-8.
 Future focus for this subcommittee will be working with the Juvenile Justice Institute to update the community planning manual and designating the requirements for the comprehensive juvenile services plan for counties requesting Community-based Juvenile Services Aid or Juvenile Services funds.

-For more information about the Community-based Juvenile Services Aid Program, please see the Annual Report here.Other NCJJ Subcommittees
+For more information about the Community-based Juvenile Services Aid Program, please see the Annual Report here.
+Other NCJJ Subcommittees

-The Disproportionate Minority Contact (now referred to as Racial and Ethnic Disparities (RED) subcommittee has not been active over the last year.
+The Disproportionate Minority Contact (now referred to as Racial and Ethnic Disparities (RED) subcommittee)has not been active over the last year.
 The hope is to have individuals come forward to chair the subcommittee and resume work on assessing and recommendations on addressing RED in Nebraska.

-The NCJJ chair and vice-chair have develop a Young Adult subcommittee to work on bringing more youth and family voice to the forefront of juvenile justice issues and discussion.
+The NCJJ chair and vice-chair have developed a Young Adult subcommittee to work on bringing more youth and family voice to the forefront of juvenile justice issues and discussion.
 Members have joined and agenda and activity formation is underway.